modelica/MA-Bylaws/MA-Bylaws.md

 resources.
 MA has the right to support certain works of a MAP with MA funding with a qualified majority of the Assembly (see § 14).

-A MAP member can become a MA member according to § 3.
+A MAP member can become a MA member according to § 3, but does not have to.

 MA has the right to revoke the registration of a MAP if (a) MA bylaws are violated, (b) laws or regulations that MA has to follow are